volume-trader/QuantowerKB/connections/connection-to-rithmic.md

     When trying to connect with one login on different platforms, it can log out from the first platform (which was connected), but the login on the second platform will not be successfully connected (on which we are trying to log in).

-    _**Solution:** use RTrader Plugin mode for multiple connections or close all platforms and connect via Quantower as direct connection (without Rtrader plugin mode)_
+    _**Solution:** use RTrader Plugin mode for multiple connections or close all platforms and connect via VT-Terminal as direct connection (without Rtrader plugin mode)_

 ![](<../.gitbook/assets/image (345).png>)